 We are calling on business leaders to join this new model of a talent pipeline partnership.
 West-MEC hopes to see this plan expounded on and put into action, but no matter what, always remember it is a great day to be at West-MEC.

-Editor’s note: Dr. Scott Spurgeon, is superintendent at West-MEC.
+Editor’s note: Dr. Spurgeon is superintendent at the Western Maricopa Education Center.